 The medicine should be collected by the parent once the course is finished or at the end of each school day if your child needs to continue the course.

 We are unable to give aspirin based medicines such as Calpol unless they have been prescribed by your GP.

 If your child receives regular medication to manage a life long condition please let us know so that we can put in place the necessary arrangements for administering their medication.

 If your child has asthma, they should have their own inhaler in school with them at all times which should be easily accessible for them.
 We are now allowed to keep emergency inhalers in school in case a child’s inhaler runs out.
 We will administer the emergency inhalers if we have your permission.
 This again means completing a permission form.
 If we have used the emergency inhaler with a child you will receive notification from us.
 REMEMBER these inhalers are for emergencies!
 If your child uses an inhaler it is up to you to check that it is usable and in date.

-please make sure it is being taken regularly EVERY DAY as we are
+Please make sure it is being taken regularly EVERY DAY

 The Hillingdon Champions of Asthma Team